 The UK implemented the EU Trade Secrets Directive by the Trade Secrets (Enforcement etc) Regulations 2018.

-Under article 61 WA, it was agreed that IP rights exhausted in both territories before the end of the transition period shall remain exhausted in both territories.
+Under article 61 WA, IP rights exhausted in both territories before the end of the transition period remain exhausted in both territories.

-From 1 January 2021, goods placed onto the UK market will not be deemed exhausted in the EEA and will require consent.
+From 1 January 2021, goods placed onto the UK market have not been deemed exhausted in the EEA and will require consent.

-In contrast, the UK government has elected to continue with the regional EEA exhaustion regime for the time being, meaning that goods placed on the EEA market will still be deemed exhausted in the UK even after 1 January 2021.
+In contrast, the UK government has elected to continue with the regional EEA exhaustion regime for the time being, meaning that goods placed on the EEA market are still deemed exhausted in the UK even after 1 January 2021.

-The UK-EU Trade and Cooperation Agreement confirmed the right of each side to set its own rules on exhaustion.
+The UK-EU TCA confirmed the right of each side to set its own rules on exhaustion.

-The Withdrawal Agreement provides that the existing rules on jurisdiction and enforcement will continue to apply to the territory of the UK and the EU for proceedings for infringement of EUTMs or RCDs initiated prior to the end of the transition period, regardless of when these proceedings are concluded.
+The WA provides that the existing rules on jurisdiction and enforcement will continue to apply to the territory of the UK and the EU for proceedings for infringement of EU trade marks or RCDs initiated prior to the end of the transition period, regardless of when these proceedings are concluded.

 All pan-EU remedies issued in such proceedings must be recognised by courts in the UK and the EU.

-As of 1 January 2021, proceedings that have been commenced in a UK court do not have any pan-EU effect and, similarly, any proceedings commenced in the EU have no effect on the UK or the comparable UK right.
+As of 1 January 2021, proceedings commenced in a UK court do not have any pan-EU effect and, similarly, any proceedings commenced in the EU have no effect on the UK or the comparable UK right.